swdavey/wphol/workshop/mds_read_replicas.md

 1. Connect with ssh to your wordpress server, as you did in lab 1

-2. Execute these commands to install ludicrousdb
+2. Execute these commands to install the ludicrousdb plugin

     ``` shell
     cd /var/www/html/wp-content/plugins